TD Cowen lifts NOV Inc [NOV] price estimate. Who else is bullish?

 “We are delighted to welcome Patricia Martinez to NOV’s board of directors,” said Clay Williams, Chairman, President, and Chief Executive Officer.
 “Patricia brings extensive industry experience to our board, including growing energy businesses in international markets, and more recently guiding and developing projects within the energy transition ranging from CCUS to hydrogen to biogas.
 Her deep insights into emerging energy opportunities will help shape NOV’s energy transition strategy.”.

-NOV Inc stock has also gained 7.31% of its value over the past 7 days.
-However, NOV stock has declined by -1.33% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -12.90% and lost -8.78% year-on date.

-The market cap for NOV stock reached $7.29 billion, with 393.95 million shares outstanding and 390.43 million shares in the current float.
-Compared to the average trading volume of 4.34M shares, NOV reached a trading volume of 5593074 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.32M shares, NOV reached a trading volume of 4347935 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about NOV Inc [NOV]:
+Here is what top equities market gurus are saying about NOV Inc [NOV]:

 TD Cowen have made an estimate for NOV Inc shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on February 05, 2024.
 The new note on the price target was released on January 16, 2024, representing the official price target for NOV Inc stock.
 Previously, the target price had yet another raise from $22 to $25, while JP Morgan kept a Overweight rating on NOV stock.

-NOV Inc [NOV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.31.
-With this latest performance, NOV shares gained by 5.84% in over the last four-week period, additionally sinking by -12.90% over the last 6 months – not to mention a drop of -3.85% in the past year of trading.
+NOV Inc [NOV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.43.
+With this latest performance, NOV shares gained by 10.57% in over the last four-week period, additionally sinking by -9.12% over the last 6 months – not to mention a rise of 9.36% in the past year of trading.

 NOV Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.51 and a Current Ratio set at 2.40.